 Rob Taylor grew up near Turner Valley, Alberta.
 His father was an outfitter and Hunting Guide who operated out of the Elbow Valley in Kananaskis Country.
 Rob's summers were often spent helping his father guide trail rides far into the mountains.
 These early experiences anchor his deep love of the Eastern Slopes and headwaters of southern Alberta.

-Rob received his BSc in Physical Geography from the University of Saskatchewan in the spring of 2014.
+Rob received his BSc from the University of Saskatchewan and is a Biologist in Training with the Alberta Society of Professional Biologists.
 He has previously worked for an environmental consulting company, the University of Lethbridge, Alberta Sustainable Resource Development, and Bow Point Nursery.

 Rob is in his second year with OWC, having been part of the Outreach team of 2016.
 He also started his own business this spring - Oxbow Native Plants Ltd., supplying native plants and seed to the retail market in Lethbridge.

 Nata grew up in Calgary, as a member of an active outdoor-oriented family who spent their time camping, hiking, canoeing, mountain biking, and skiing in Southern Alberta.
 She has maintained this love of the outdoors, and continues to participate in a variety of activities throughout the mountainous regions of the Oldman Watershed.

 Nata attended the University of British Columbia Okanagan, and graduated with a BSc in Earth and Environmental Science in 2015.
 Since then she has worked as a ski patroller in the winter, and held a variety of summer seasonal positions.
 Over the years these jobs have included invasive species control, researching endangered whitebark pines, tutoring students, GIS work, and exploration geology.